 In October 2007, China issued its own forest certification standards (CFCS – China Forest Certification System), followed by a number of pilot projects to test such standards.
-The pilot includes forest management, chain of custody, non-timber forest products (NTFP), bamboo, production management of rare and endangered species, forest ecological environmental services, and other fields.
+The pilot includes forest management, chain of custody, non-timber forest products (NTFP), bamboo, production management of rare and endangered species, forest environmental services, and other fields.
 In February 2014, the China Forest Certification Scheme (CFCS) achieved endorsement by PEFC.
-The PEFC statistics March 2016 report a total area under certification amounting to 5,620,093 ha and 269 CoC certificates.
+The PEFC global statistics of March 2020 report a total area under certification amounting to 2,039,667 ha and 394 CoC certificates.

 The FSC China National Initiative was launched in March 2006 to develop forest certification standards compatible to forest conditions in China.
-In June 2016, the country was reported to have 892,508 ha of FSC-certified forests.
-Chain-of-Custody (CoC) certification has grown even faster (4,472 in June 2016).
+On 4th December 2019, the country was reported to have 1,038,623 ha of FSC-certified forests.
+Chain-of-Custody (CoC) certification has grown even faster as the figure of 10,012.

 Sources of information

 - CITES database

 - EFI (2011) Baseline study 1 - China: Overview of Forest Governance, Markets and Trade

 - Forest Trends - China's logging ban

 - FSC report “Facts & Figures” – June 2016

 - ITTO - Tropical Timber Market Report, Volume 19 Number 7, 1st – 15th April 2015

 - PEFC - Endorsed national standard - China